JaffarL/weeiry/README.md

 # weeiry
-I have A dairy,and a TECH weeiry
+I have A diary,and a TECH weeiry